Skip to main content

 Full decomposition plus source evidence snippets:

-Each text unit includes its evidence block with preview snippets and character counts.
+Each text unit includes its evidence block with a 100-character preview prefix, truncation flag, and full character counts.

 Verification detail